The Beckhoff MX-System: New construction kit for automation replaces the control cabinet!

 How is the MX-System structured in detail?

-Hans Beckhoff: The basic requirement is an extremely robust mechanical solution offering protection class IP67 that is capable of accommodating all automation modules directly on the machine in a practical and stable manner.
+Hans Beckhoff: The basic requirement is an extremely robust mechanical solution offering IP67 protection that is capable of accommodating all automation modules directly on the machine in a practical and solid manner.
 This is what prompted us to implement what we are referring to as our baseplate concept.
-First and foremost, this includes the baseplate itself, which consists of a highly mechanically stable aluminum profile, and integrates all of the necessary signals, power voltages, and communication channels.
-The baseplate also features various slots for data and power, which can be used to plug in function modules.
-This is the basis for a modular control cabinet system that can be mounted directly on the machine without the need for additional protective housings thanks to the robust design of the baseplate and module.
+First and foremost, this includes the baseplate itself, which consists of a highly mechanically stable aluminum profile and, in addition to the mechanical enclosure, also includes backplanes, on the one hand for control voltages and communication, and on the other hand for supply voltages.
+Furthermore, various connectors – data and power connectors – are defined, which can be used to plug in function modules.
+This is the basis for a modular control cabinet system that can be mounted directly on the machine without the need for additional protective housings due to the robust design of the baseplate and module.
 A central, manually installed control cabinet is therefore no longer necessary.

 How can this be used to implement a control cabinet function in concrete terms?

 Daniel Siegenbrink: We really do cover all of the functions required on the machine.
 The modules – which are hot-swappable, I should point out – are divided into the PC, I/O, and Motion product areas as well as the new Relay and System segments.
-This also includes some new products such as frequency inverters, relays, contactors, hybrid motor starters, and power outputs.
+This also includes some new products such as frequency inverters, relays, contactors, hybrid motor starters, 24 and 48 V power supplies and power outputs.

 Speaking of specifications, what are the framework parameters for using the MX-System?

-Hans Beckhoff: The MX-System is designed for a maximum connected load of 63 A and for the typical voltage ranges of 110 to 230 V single-phase and 380 to 530 V three-phase.
-The permissible temperature range is from 0 to 50°, with purely passive cooling.
+Hans Beckhoff: The MX-System is designed for a maximum rated current of 63 A and for 1-phase voltages of up to 265 V AC and 3-phase voltages up to 530 V AC.
+The permissible temperature range is from 0 to 50 °C, with purely passive cooling.

-Daniel Siegenbrink: The following parameters apply to the individual slots: The data slot provides EtherCAT communication as well as 24 or 48 V DC and up to 20 A, while a power slot provides 400 V AC and 600 V DC at a maximum of 35 A. By using two power slots in parallel, we can also provide up to a maximum of 63 A for one module.
+Daniel Siegenbrink: The following parameters apply to the individual connectors: The data connector provides EtherCAT communication as well as 24 or 48 V DC and up to 20 A, while a power connector provides the 3-phase AC voltages (plus neutral conductor and PE) as well as the DC voltages of up to 848 V for the DC link of the drive technology at a maximum of 63 A for one module.
 Another important aspect for practical use concerns certifications.
 The MX-System is a control cabinet replacement that complies with the relevant control cabinet standards.
 But that’s not all.
 Unlike conventional control cabinets, it offers a uniform solution for CE, UL CSA, and IEC.
 This means that machine builders can actually manufacture from stock and simply decide where in the world they will ship the machine on the day of delivery.

 What other advantages are there for machine and system manufacturers?

 Hans Beckhoff: The advantages of the new modular system are apparent as early as the design phase.
 This is because the complexity of a control cabinet with all the individual wire connections, individual wire markings and the level of design effort for the subsequent control cabinet construction is drastically reduced.
 With the MX-System, modules only have to be plugged onto a plate, as an electrical control cabinet terminal, so to speak, similar to a pneumatic valve terminal.
-According to some customers who have already had the opportunity to experience our system, this means – for example – that 300 pages of circuit diagrams are reduced to 30 pages and the associated workload is also reduced by 90%.
+According to some pilot customers, this means – for example – that 300 pages of circuit diagrams are reduced to 30 pages and the associated workload is also reduced by 90%.
 These are immense savings that should also translate into lower costs.

 Daniel Siegenbrink: Today, our customers think in terms of compact machine modules, but they also always have to consider the control cabinet as a higher-level unit, so to speak.
 Not only does this require a lot of cabling work, but the modularity of the machine concepts cannot be fully represented in this way.
 With our system, on the other hand, this is no problem at all, as the control cabinet can be distributed around the machine on a modular basis rather than being a large monolithic block.